Selwonk

 The Method

-• A 10-week leadership development experience for early talent leaders growing into the next standard of the role.
+• A 10-week leadership development experience for early talent leaders growing into the new standard of the role.

-As AI, tighter budgets, and rising expectations for measurable ROI reshape early talent, participants build the capabilities increasingly separating high-impact leaders: strategic judgment, stakeholder influence, executive communication, systems thinking, business credibility, and the ability to create visible value.
+As AI, tighter budgets, and rising expectations around workforce impact reshape early talent, participants strengthen the capabilities increasingly separating high-impact leaders: strategic judgment, stakeholder influence, executive communication, systems thinking, business credibility, and workforce strategy thinking.

-Through the Powerhouse model, ExecOS, live coaching, and applied development inside their real role, leaders learn to pair their execution strength with stronger strategic leadership—operating as strategic partners, builders, advisors, and coaches inside the business.
+Through the Powerhouse model, ExecOS, live coaching, and applied development inside their real role, leaders learn to pair strong execution with stronger strategic leadership — operating as advisors, strategists, builders, and coaches inside the business.

-Enrollment for the next cohort opens June 1st.
+Enrollment for the June cohort closes June 28.

 👉 View Program Details

-Ideal for leaders who want deeper partnership, tailored development, and direct support as they grow their influence, visibility, and impact inside the business.
+Ideal for leaders seeking deeper strategic partnership, more tailored development, and direct support navigating the next evolution of their leadership.

-• We partner with Early Talent, Talent Acquisition, and HR teams to develop groups of leaders into the new standard their roles now require.
+• We partner with Early Talent, Talent Acquisition, and HR teams to help leaders grow into the new standard the market now demands.

-Engagements include targeted workshops, leadership development sprints, ExecOS diagnostics, and advisory support focused on evolving role expectations, future-state capabilities, and stronger strategic leadership across the function.
+Engagements may include targeted workshops, leadership development sprints, ExecOS diagnostics, and advisory support focused on workforce strategy influence, stakeholder leadership, executive communication, stronger quality-of-hire judgment, and more strategic capability across the function.

-The result: leaders who operate at a higher level, functions with greater strategic value, and earlier readiness for what the market demands next.
+The result: leaders who operate more strategically inside the business, teams with stronger workforce influence, and earlier readiness for where the role is heading next.

 • “I didn’t expect the nervous system work to be the part that changed everything, but it did.
 I was used to thinking leadership development was about what to say or who to talk to.
 This made me realize it’s much more about how I show up.
 In high-stakes meetings, if I wasn’t grounded, I’d data-dump and come across like a reporter instead of an advisor.
 The difference when I regulate myself is night and day.”